golsun/GPS/README.md

 ## How to use

 This repo is developed with Python 2.7, and dependent on many packages.
-The easiest way is to install them with an the [Anaconda](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) environment file:
+The easiest way is to install them with an the [Anaconda](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) environment file, [environment.yml](https://github.com/golsun/GPS/blob/master/environment.yml):

     conda env create -f environment.yml